PREGNANCY, BABIES & PETS

 INTRODUCTIONS

 A cat’s reaction to the arrival of a newborn baby in the home will likely be to initially run and hide!
-Cats typically are not fond of change and when there is a disturbance in their surroundings they can become stressed and nervous.
+Cats typically are not fond of change and when there is a disturbance in their surroundings, they can become stressed and nervous.
 It is for this reason that for the first few days, and possibly even weeks, after you bring your new baby home, your cat will probably stay out of the way.

 DAILY ROUTINES AND QUALITY TIME

 Once your cat has become used to the new presence in the house, he will expect things to get back to normal.
-Unfortunately for your cat, normal now means living with a noisy, high maintenance baby, and his time sitting and relaxing with you on the couch has been seriously compromised!
+Unfortunately for your cat, normal now means living with a noisy, high maintenance baby, and their time sitting and relaxing with you on the couch has been seriously compromised!

-You may find that your cat will not want to spend as much time with you as he used to.
+You may find that your cat will not want to spend as much time with you as they used to.
 This may be because you are now almost always occupied and certainly much busier than ever before.
 Cats enjoy calm, and as long as you are rushing around caring for a newborn, your cat will not want a bar of you!

-There are however opportunities during your daily routine where you can include your cat in the care and nurturing of your baby.
+There are however, opportunities during your daily routine where you can include your cat in the care and nurturing of your baby.
 For example, as a new mother you will spend much of your time sitting and feeding your baby.
 This is a routine that you will carry out multiple times a day, and one that requires you to sit down and be calm.
 This is a perfect time to invite your cat to sit with you and enjoy your company.

 As well as this, try to spend some quality, baby‐free time with your cat.
 In the evening after your baby has been settled into bed, or during baby’s nap time is a good chance to pay some love and attention to your cat.
-Your cat will be more willing to relax and sit with you if baby is out of the picture and he will be able to sense that you are more calm and relaxed too.
+Your cat will be more willing to relax and sit with you if baby is out of the picture and they will be able to sense that you are more calm and relaxed too.

 BUILDING THE BOND